Mass protests in Israel against the government

 Press

 After months of being held hostage, a Gaza hostage has an important message.
-But there is no end to the violence in sight.
+Meanwhile, there is no end to the violence in sight.
 An overview of the night’s events.

 Israel responds to Iran’s threat